Skip to content

 4. It can be challenging to communicate with your freelancer, especially if you don’t share a common language

-Ultimately, if you need a high degree of accuracy, we recommend going with a company like Ditto Transcripts which uses US-Based transcribers.
-However, thanks to the complexities of interview transcription, it might cost more and take longer to complete the job upfront.
-In the long run, you will save though because you will have a 99% accurate transcript and will not need to do any editing yourself.
+Ultimately, if you need a high degree of accuracy, we recommend going with a company like Ditto Transcripts, which uses US-based transcribers.
+However, due to the complexities of interview transcription, the job might cost more and take longer to complete upfront.
+In the long run, you will save, though, because you will have a 99% accurate transcript and will not need to do any editing yourself.

 The most important thing to look for in a transcription service is accuracy.
 Read online reviews and compare pricing before making your final transcription decision.